nutype/node-shell-cmd/readme.md

 > Cross-platform collection of command line utilities which can
 > greatly simplify common administrative tasks.

+## Status

+Currently *unstable* and undergoing heavy initial development.
+Do *not* use this in an actual production environment at this point in time, but feel free to download and test.
+The underlying command design structure is also undergoing constant refinement.

 ## Quickstart

 If you want to simply use the command line utility: